3.3. Connector and Connection Types

 Other modules might offer a field on their panel to adjust the number of shown connectors (e.g., Switch).

 All modules reveal their hidden input and output connectors when starting to draw a connection in the network.
-If a module has hidden connectors, an icon appears at the top tight hand corner of such a module.
+If a module has hidden connectors, an icon appears at the top right hand corner of such a module.
 When hovering with the mouse cursor over that icon while still drawing the connection, the module shows all its connectors that are interactively connectable now if the connection is compatible.
 On establishing the connection, all other hidden connector disappear again.

-On pressing the SPACE, the network is rendered in a special information mode where also all invisible connectors are revealed.
+On pressing SPACE, the network is rendered in a special information mode where also all invisible connectors are revealed.
 Pressing CTRL+SPACE shows invisible connectors only.
-To toggle back to normal view press SPACE again.
+To toggle back to the normal view press SPACE again.

 Table 3.4.
 Connecting to an Invisible Connector